QuestionableM/SM-DLL-Injector/README.md

 - DLL Injector is ready!

 # How to use
-- Create `DLLModules` directory in `Steam/steamapps/common/Scrap Mechanic/Release` and put any `dll` module you want to execute at runtime
+- Create `DLLModules` directory in `Steam/steamapps/common/Scrap Mechanic/Release` and put any `dll` module you want to execute at runtime in that directory
 - Launch the game